• Gluten-Free Recipes

 Jump to Recipe Print Recipe

-Similar to these oatmeal raspberry muffins, this gluten free oat flour blueberry muffins recipe relies on my reliable favorite, naturally gluten free oat flour to produce a tender-crumbed yet sturdy muffin.
+Oat flour blueberry muffins are hands-down my favorite gluten free muffins - and that's saying something!
+Like oatmeal raspberry muffins, this recipe is made just with oat flour and produces a tender-crumbed yet sturdy muffin.
 It's almost too good to be true, especially when you consider that you need just ONE bowl to make a dozen delectable muffins.

 Jump to:

-• More Gluten Free Muffin Recipes
+• More Gluten Free Blueberry Recipes

 The ingredients for oat flour blueberry muffins are shown labelled and portioned out: butter, milk, sugar, egg, baking powder, salt, oat flour, blueberries.